melissarogalski/Art-of-Gandhara/pages/Gandhara.md

 The first mention of Gandhara has already been in the 9th century B.C as mentioned in the vedic Rigveda.

 In ancient Gandhara, the invasion of Alexander the Great between 331 and 327 B.C of Gandhara and Northwest India left an early influence of Buddhist art, which was kept up still 300 years later.
+(Falser, 2015, p.
+3)

 Followed by the Mauryan Empire, King Ashoka in the 3rd century B.C was a major supporter of Buddhism, which led to the the establishment of Buddhism and its first Buddhist sites, although they initially lacked religious imagery.
 A total of six stupas have been built by him.
+(Falser, 2015, p.
+9)

 Notably, the oldest written Buddhist text were written in Gandhara in the 1st. century B.C in the local Gandhari language.
 These were later brought to China via the silk road, and therefore te regionof Gandhara seems to have played an important role in the diffusion of Buddhism thorugh east-central Asia.